 They won’t make you rich, they can contribute a bit and many people find it useful to save up throughout the year then cash out at Christmas to pay for it.
-My favourites are Swagbucks (which pays in USD), Octopus Group (the highest paying in Australia) and Vindale (also pays in USD).
+My favourites are Swagbucks (which pays in USD), Octopus Group (the highest paying in Australia).
 You can find a full list here of ones I have tried and some to avoid.

 2.)
 An at home business $26,000+